Dermatology & Dentistry

 - Clear distribution patterns are not seen

 - The role of IgE in feline atopic dermatitis has not been fully established

 Many other conditions can result in pruritus and these reaction patterns.
-Ectoparasites, food induced hypersensitivity dermatitis (FIHD) and flea bite hypersensitivity (FBH) can all manifest similar clinical signs.
+For example, Ectoparasites, food induced hypersensitivity dermatitis (FIHD) and flea bite hypersensitivity (FBH) can all manifest similar clinical signs.

-This lecture discusses the need for a systematic approach to reach that final diagnosis of non-flea, non-food induced hypersensitivity (NFNFIH).
+This lecture discusses the need for a systematic approach to reach that final diagnosis of feline atopic skin syndrome.
 A subset of these cats may have IgE antibodies against environmental allergens where we can make that final diagnosis of atopic dermatitis.14.20 - 15.05